gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    It is clear from the current configuration file (see the previous image) that the molecules and ions are currently in a quite unphysical configuration (i.e. too regularly aligned).
+    It is clear from the configuration (.gro) file that the molecules and ions are currently in a quite unphysical configuration (i.e. too regularly aligned).
 It would be risky to directly perform a molecular dynamics simulation;
     atoms would undergo huge forces, accelerate, and the system could